×

 Oklahoma City forward Dillon Jones dribbles during a game against Brooklyn on Jan.
 19, 2025, in Oklahoma City.

-The youngest of Weber State’s two NBA players notched a milestone Wednesday night.
+The younger of Weber State’s two NBA players notched a milestone Wednesday night.

 Dillon Jones got his first career NBA start with the Oklahoma City Thunder hosting Philadelphia; the league-leading Thunder sat five or more starters/rotation players against the sliding 76ers.